 - Steps you can follow to resolve conflict in the workplace:

-What is the importance of conflict management in the workplace?Conflict management is an essential skill in any workplace.
+What is the importance of conflict management in the workplace?Conflict resolution is an essential skill in any workplace.
 It helps to ensure a positive working environment, reduces tension, improves communication, and leads to more productive teams and better outcomes.
 However, conflict management is critical in the workplace because it helps prevent misunderstandings and fights.
 So, if, as a manager, you are looking to test an employee’s skills in conflict management, be prepared to ask some tough conflict management interview questions.
+You can read more about the benefits of conflict resolution for managers here.

 Other Interesting Reads